-15.2: Capitation Payment
+15.2: Capitation Payments

-The Managed Care Finance Department is responsible for sending the monthly capitation payments to its contracted IPA/medical groups.
-Capitation payments are made no later than the 10th of each month for Medi-Cal San Diego and no later than the 13th for Medi-Cal Los Angeles or within 10 days from receipt of revenue from DHCS or L.A.
+The Managed Care Finance Department is responsible for sending the monthly capitation payments to its contracted IPAs/capitated hospitals/medical groups.
+Capitation payments are made no later than the 10th of each month for Medi-Cal San Diego and no later than the 13th of the following month for Medi-Cal Los Angeles or within 10 days from receipt of revenue from DHCS or L.A.
 Care.

-Capitation reports and eligibility reports are posted on a secured site or what is widely known as a Secure File Transfer Protocol (SFTP) server.
-These reports are available to the IPA/medical groups no later than the 10th of each month.
-Each IPA/medical group is responsible for coordinating with Blue Shield Promise on how to access the SFTP server.
-For security measures, only two individuals per IPA/medical group are issued a username and password to access this site.
+Eligibility and Capitation reports are posted on a secured site (Secure File Transfer Protocol (SFTP) server) or sent via secure email.
+These reports are available to the IPAs/capitated hospitals/medical groups no later than the 10th of each month.
+Each IPA/capitated hospital/medical group is responsible for coordinating with Blue Shield Promise on how to access the SFTP server.
+For security measures, only two individuals per IPA/capitated hospital/medical group are issued a username and password to access this site.
 Any changes to the IPA/medical group's contact person will require a new password or PGP key.
-IPA/medical groups must request and fill out a new PGP Key Form and submit to their assigned Provider Relations Representative.
-This page intentionally left blank.
+IPAs/capitated hospitals/medical groups must request and fill out a new PGP Key Form and submit the form to their assigned Provider Relations Representative.